Hidradenitis suppurativa: reducing inflammation and healing skin through root cause resolution

 Risk factors for severe acne inversa

-Often patients with severe acne inversa have other conditions alongside the condition such as diabetes, hypertension, psoriasis, obesity, and Inflammatory Bowel Disease
+Often, patients with severe acne inversa have other conditions alongside the condition, such as diabetes, hypertension, psoriasis, obesity, and Inflammatory Bowel Disease.

-The condition is often associated with other conditions, and complications if left untreated, such as:
+The condition is often associated with other conditions and complications if left untreated, such as:

-• Sinus tracts (tunneling wounds)
+• Sinus tracts (tunnelling wounds)

 • Fistulae (abnormal passages between organs)